canonical/ubuntu-motd-server-operator/CONTRIBUTING.md

 #### Canonical contributor agreement

-Canonical welcomes contributions to the <charm-name> charm.
+Canonical welcomes contributions to the `ubuntu-motd-server` charm.
 Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.

 The CLA sign-off is simple line at the